boussou/java-daemon/README.md

 (side note: I did not consider the Java Service Wrapper http://wrapper.tanukisoftware.org/: not open source, it will not run on my servers)

 Then I was about to write a quick script based on nohup, when I found that one.
+Perfect.
+It use 100% shell, and detaches correclty the java process: Great.

-I find it easier to debug/understand than the /etc/init.d/skeleton start-stop-deamon is far too opaque to me.
+I know there exists a standard scripts with Debian,  but honestly,  I find this one easier to debug/understand than the /etc/init.d/skeleton. start-stop-deamon is far too opaque to me.

 # Features